KellyCHI22/twitter/README.md

 ## 🙏 Acknowledgements

-A million thanks to all the team members for successfully completing the goal in just two weeks with the highest standard, it was great to work with you guys!
+A million thanks to all the team members for successfully completing the project in just two weeks with the highest standard.
+It was a great pleasure and an honour to work with you guys!